 The FDA relies on registration and listing information for administering many key programs, including postmarketing surveillance; user fee assessments; counterterrorism; monitoring of drug shortages and availability; and determining products that are being marketed without an approved application.

-National Drug Code Directory.
-National Drug Code (NDC) Directory.
+- National Drug Code Directory.
 The NDC serves as a universal product identifier for human drugs.